terrorizer1980/lxd-pkg-ubuntu/doc/rest-api.md

             },
         },
         "source": {"type": "copy",                                                      # Can be: "image", "migration", "copy" or "none"
-                   "container_only": "true",                                            # Whether to copy only the container without snapshots.
+                   "container_only": true,                                              # Whether to copy only the container without snapshots.
 Can be "true" or "false".
                    "source": "my-old-container"}                                        # Name of the source container }